magnyx/web-development-notebook/README.md

 Hard drive(long-term storage), many PCs use a magnetic platteer to store data but many newer users use a Solid-state drive (faster, more durable, but more expensive)
 On mini desktops computers, the motherboard has expansions slots that allow the PC to upgrade by adding expansion cards.
 You can addd a video card to get better graphics performance or you can add a wireless card to connect to your wireless home network.
 Most laptops don't have expansion slots.
 Power supply unit: responsible to connecting and directing the power to all o the PC's components and make sure it runs smoothly.
 Laptops also contain a built-in battery for that purpose.
-(Watch video to see the images of everything in https://www.youtube.com/watch?v=HB4I2CgkcCo)
+To see the images of everything, watch this [Youtube video](https://www.youtube.com/watch?v=HB4I2CgkcCo).

 Operating system
 It's the most important software that runs on a computer.
 It manages the computer's memory and processes, as well as all of its software and hardware.
 Allows you to communicate with the computer through translation of commands into machine language.